l-kuo/DLCV-Lab/README.md

     - `sudo apt-get build-dep python3`
 - You can also install some useful modules by running the command:
     - `sudo apt-get install build-essential gdb lcov libbz2-dev libffi-dev libgdbm-dev liblzma-dev libncurses5-dev libreadline6-dev libsqlite3-dev libssl-dev lzma lzma-dev tk-dev uuid-dev zlib1g-dev`
-- Next, you need to install PIP(Preferred Installer Program) in order to easily install python packages.
+- Next, you need to install PIP(the Packages Installer for Python) in order to easily install python packages.
 To do so, run the command `sudo apt-get install python-pip` or `sudo apt-get install python3-pip`

 **For MacOS Users**
 - Please follow the instruction from https://www.datacamp.com/blog/how-to-install-python.

 **For All Users**
 - To check Python version in terminal: `python3 --version` or `python3 -v`
-- To check PIP version in terminal: `pip3 --version` or `pip3 -v`
+- To install miniconda, please follow the instructions from https://docs.anaconda.com/miniconda/#miniconda-latest-installer-links and select the download file according to your operating system.
+- Once installed miniconda, you will be able to run conda command in the terminal (miniconda )
+- To check installed python packages in the terminal, please use the command `conda list` for conda.
-- To install a python library or package from pip: `pip3 install package_name`, eg. `pip3 install numpy`
+- To install a python library or package from conda: `conda install package_name`, eg. `conda install numpy`
-- You can always check the versions and commands in www.pypi.org, eg. https://pypi.org/project/numpy/
-- To install jupyter notebook `pip3 install jupyterlab` and `pip3 install notebook`
+- To install jupyter notebook: `conda install jupyter`.
 - To run jupyter notebook, open terminal and go to the directory you want to run jupyter notebook, type the command `jupyter notebook`

+**CUDA Installation**
+- If you are using your own GPU, you might need to install CUDA https://developer.nvidia.com/cuda-downloads.
+Select the appropriate CUDA version that is compatible with your GPU.
+This is essential for GPU processing and training models.

+**Pytorch Installation**
+- Another important package is Pytorch.
+You can follow the instructions from https://pytorch.org/get-started/locally/ and install with CUDA versions.

-**Some Useful Packages You Might Want to Install**
+**Some Other Useful Packages You Might Want to Install** The followings are some important packages or libraries however most of them are sometimes dependencies of other packages that you have installed.
 1. numpy
 2. pandas
 3. matplotlib